Mr. Katiraie (BA. BS. MS. MBA) is the original inventor of all Back Up Sensors in cars, trucks and buses.

 More on Intuition

 Intuition is a skill that can be learned and developed through life experiences.
-Here is an example.
-In an experiment, chess grandmasters and beginners were both given a sample chess configuration (from an actual real-world game) and instructed to duplicate it.
-With 95% accuracy, the chess professionals duplicated the pattern.
-The accuracy of the beginners was barely 25%.
+Consider this example: In an experiment, both chess grandmasters and beginners were shown a chess configuration from an actual game and asked to duplicate it.
+The chess professionals duplicated the pattern with 95% accuracy, while beginners only achieved about 25% accuracy.
+Chess configuration based on actual game is very much like the first practice you did where the patterns were actual but jumbled.

-The identical process was repeated in the second trial, except this time the chess pieces were placed at random and not from an actual game.
-Both experts and novices scored approximately 25% in this second testing for memory accuracy.
-Why is that?
-Why did the masters fail just like the beginners?
+The same process was repeated, but this time the chess pieces were arranged randomly and not from an actual game.
+Both experts and novices scored approximately 25% in this second trial.
+Chess configuration based on random placement and not actual game is very much like the second practice you did where speed of the video injected misinformation.

-The vast array of patterns stored in long-term memory is a major contributor to an expert’s intuitive ability.
-Grandmasters in chess, for instance, save 50,000 real patterns from real games in their long-term memory.
+The vast array of patterns stored in long-term memory significantly contributes to an expert’s intuitive ability.
+For instance, chess grandmasters have around 50,000 real patterns from actual games saved in their long-term memory.

 “It is through logic that we prove It is by intuition that we discover.”
 Henri Poincare